plux/lux/doc/lux.md

 **--suite\_timeout SuiteTimeout**
 If the duration of the execution exceeds the `SuiteTimeout`, it is aborted.
-The `SuiteTimeout` defaults to `infinity`, but can be any positive integer value in the unit of milli seconds.
+The `SuiteTimeout` defaults to `infinity`, but can be any positive integer value in the unit of milliseconds.

 **--case\_timeout CaseTimeout**
 If the the duration of a single test case exceeds the `CaseTimeout`, it is aborted.
-It can be any positive integer value in the unit of milli seconds or `infinity`.
+It can be any positive integer value in the unit of milliseconds or `infinity`.
 The default is `300000` (5 minutes).

 **--flush\_timeout FlushTimeout**